gatling/gatling/src/sphinx/general/concepts.rst

 Checks
 ======

-Each time a request is sent to the server, a response is sent, by the server, back to Gatling.
+Each time a request is sent to the server, a response is normally sent, by the server, back to Gatling.

 Gatling is able to analyze this response with *Checks*.